shussain894/makersbnb/README.md

 makersbnb challenge
 =================

-This week in Makers, we were tasked with building a 'airbnb' clone.
+This week in Makers, we were tasked with building an 'airbnb' clone.

 ## How to use